thorn5011/TheByteDungeon/_posts/projects/ctf/2025-01-29-writeup-htb-miniline.md

 # What is a "LPC2148 microcontroller"?

-This i a microcontroller used in IoT appliances with a CPU based on "ARM7TDMI-S", [datasheet](https://www.nxp.com/docs/en/data-sheet/LPC2141_42_44_46_48.pdf) for more information.
+This i a microcontroller used in IoT appliances with a CPU based on "ARM7TDMI-S", see [datasheet](https://www.nxp.com/docs/en/data-sheet/LPC2141_42_44_46_48.pdf) for more information.

 ---

 # What is in the firmware.hex?

-Well, we can be pretty sure it is hex..
+Well, we can be pretty sure it is *hex*..
 182 lines off this:
 ```
 :100154002F6C69622F6C642D6C696E75782E736FC9
 :030164002E330037
 ...
 ```

-That is ["Intel hex](https://en.wikipedia.org/wiki/Intel_HEX) which [we can convert into an ELF](https://community.st.com/t5/automotive-mcus/how-to-convert-hex-file-to-elf-file/td-p/335527) for us to load into Ghidra.
+That is ["Intel hex"](https://en.wikipedia.org/wiki/Intel_HEX) which [we can convert into an ELF](https://community.st.com/t5/automotive-mcus/how-to-convert-hex-file-to-elf-file/td-p/335527) for us to load into Ghidra.

 ## Converting